jmmastey/slack_message/docs/02_posting_a_message.md

 ### Scheduling a Message

-To schedule a message, simply provide a `at` parameter to your post.
+To schedule a message, simply provide an `at` parameter to your post.
 Provide either a time object that responds to `to_i`, or an integer that represents a [unix timestamp](https://en.wikipedia.org/wiki/Unix_time) for the time at which you want your message posted.